 CLA can reduce risk factors for the Big Three of degenerative disease: obesity, heart disease, and diabetes.

-So next time you see a ZERO next to the trans fats on your favorite processed food label, know that chances are these dangerous factory fats are still in there.
-But don’t be put off by trans fat content of natural foods like butter as these trans fats will help keep you slim and healthy!
+So next time you see a ZERO next to the trans fats in your favorite processed food label, know that chances are these dangerous factory fats are still in there.
+But don’t be put off by trans fat content of natural foods like butter.
+These trans fats made by Mother Nature will help keep you slim and healthy!